 I was dreamin’ when I wrote this, so sue me if I go too fast But life is just a party and parties weren’t meant to last

 And let’s not forget the dude was super cool.
-The mysterious ‘less is more’ aura which surrounded him, the glide-bounce way in which he walked, the easy low tone manner in which he spoke, the stylish dress sense and of course the array of stunning women he seemed to always have by his side.
-From Vanity, to Apollonia, to Carmen Electra, too many to list.
+The mysterious ‘less is more’ aura which surrounded him, the glide bounce way in which he walked, the easy low tone manner in which he spoke, the stylish dress sense and of course the array of stunning women he seemed to always have by his side.
+From Vanity, to Appolonia, to Carmen Electra, too many to list.
 How could you not wanna be like him?
 Okay, maybe aside from the stiletto heels….

 The dude was creative as hell.
-Sure you could tell a song was made by Prince because like any musician, he has a distinct sound, however his songs all sounded different.
+Sure you could tell a song was made by Prince because he has a distinct sound like any musician would but the songs all sounded different.
 ‘I Wanna Be Your Lover’ sounded nothing like ‘1999’, which sounded nothing like ‘Alphabet Street’, which sounded nothing like ‘Sign of the Times’, I could go on.
-His styles varied from deep Funk to R&B to Punk and to Rock, although I confess I personally subscribed more to the funkier side of Prince.
-This creativity meant being brave enough to stray outside of his comfort zone which enabled him dabble in those different genres as well as in the world of film-making.
-That particular sojourn led to the academy award winning ‘Purple Rain’ as well as the not so fantastic ‘Graffiti Bridge’ and ‘Under The Cherry Moon’ which wasn’t for everyone though I loved it.
-I’m sure time will prove that film to be a cult piece.
+He had many styles, from deep Funk to R&B to Punk to Rock, although I confess I personally subscribed more to the funkier side of Prince.
+This creativity meant being brave enough to stray outside of his comfort zone which allowed him dabble in these different genres and also in the world of filmmaking.
+This gave birth to the academy award winning ‘Purple Rain’ as well as the conversely Raspberry award winning ‘Graffiti Bridge’ and don’t forget ‘Under The Cherry Moon’ which wasn’t for everyone though I loved it.
+I think time will prove that film to be a cult piece.

-Speaking of beef, I remember the days of the Prince vs Michael Jackson spat, which was also preceded by the Prince vs Rick James one.
-Luckily that was all in a day when beef didn’t spill past the stage or at worst your plate, otherwise we could have lost these guys even sooner.
-It’s funny that these guys are all gone now and you realise you probably should have just appreciated and enjoyed their output rather than choose camps to pledge allegiance to.
-Camps probably instigated by the marketing men….but I digress.
+Speaking of beef, I remember the days of the Prince versus Michael Jackson spat, which was actually preceded by the Prince vs Rick James one.
+Luckily that was in an age where beef didn’t spill past the stage or at worst your plate otherwise we could have lost these guys even sooner.
+It’s funny that these guys are all gone now and you realise you probably should have just appreciated and enjoyed everyone rather than choose camps to fight for.
+Camps probably instigated by marking men.
+But I digress…

-Finally, the hype back in the day was that Prince knocked up a song a day and had this vault full of fantastic music.
-Let’s hope it’s true and that there are some gems, particularly from the 80’s that will get released someday soon.
-Untainted by new technology or the latest flavour-of-the-moment rapper’s 16 bar spit, so we can enjoy some vintage funk from the Purple One the way it was intended, raw, uncut, the whole Funk and nothing but.
+Finally, the hype back in the day was that Prince wrote a song a day and had this vault full of fantastic music.
+Let’s hope it’s true and that there are some gems, particularly from the 80’s that will get released untainted by new technology or flavour of the moment rapper’s 16 bars so we can enjoy some vintage funk from the purple one the way it was intended, uncut.